Composer 2 vs Claude Sonnet 4.6: I Tested Both on 15 Coding Tasks (2026)

-Cursor's Composer 2 is 6x cheaper than Claude Sonnet 4.6 — but is the code good enough?
-We ran 15 identical coding tasks through both models.
-Speed, quality, multi-file handling, and real INR cost breakdowns.
+Cursor's Composer 2 is 6x cheaper than Claude Sonnet 4.6 - but is the code good enough?
+I ran 15 identical coding tasks through both.
+Speed, quality.

 TL;DR: Claude Sonnet 4.6 produces cleaner, more reliable code.
 Composer 2 is faster and cheaper.
 For production code, use Sonnet.
 For rapid prototyping and iteration, Composer 2 saves time and money.
 Both available inside Cursor Pro at $20/mo (≈₹1,860).
 Prices verified April 7, 2026 at ₹93/USD.